wb14123/blog/jekyll/_posts/2024-07-12-A-Review-of-Linux-on-Surface-Pro-4.markdown

 * Krita for drawing and sketches.
 * Drawboard PDF for PDF reading.

-It's pretty disappointed that this device cannot be used with Linux properly.
+It's pretty disappointing that this device cannot be used with Linux properly.
 But using Windows is still better to just let the device sitting there doing nothing.
 Maybe I will re-evaluate it after Windows 10 is end of life next year.